floraml/website_production/src/content/posts/99Podcast/Podcast.md

 ### Episode Two – Managed Spaces

-In Episode 2, the Ideal Spaces team is joined by Professor Kean Birch, Associate Professor in the Faculty of Enivironmental and Urban Change as well as Graduate Program Director of the Science & Technology Studies Program at York University, Canada.
+In Episode 2, we are joined by Professor Kean Birch, Associate Professor in the Faculty of Enivironmental and Urban Change as well as Graduate Program Director of the Science & Technology Studies Program at York University, Canada.
 Kean’s research focuses on the emergence of a specifically technoscientific capitalism, entailing the increasing entanglement of technoscience and finance.
 His most recent project focuses on the diverse modes of rentiership in technology sectors, especially in the extraction and exploitation of our personal data, and what this means for the organization of markets and economies.
 Kean talks to us about the entanglement of space with financial logic, using two key examples of financial or social assets: bio-fuels and houses.
 We discuss the complex relationship between people and managed spaces, the collection and use of personal data, and the future of management.

 Press play to listen to the podcast!